daviddoran/mythree/README.md

 - A client-side JavaScript app for small screens;
 - A PHP API that uses cURL to scrape the current usage information from three.ie.

+This software is released under the MIT License given in the LICENSE file.